matchms/matchms/README.rst

   conda activate matchms
   conda install --channel bioconda --channel conda-forge matchms

-Alternatively, matchms can also be installed using ``pip`` but users will then either have to install ``rdkit`` on their own or won't be able to use the entire functionality.
-Without ``rdkit`` installed several filter functions related to processing and cleaning chemical metadata will not run.
+Alternatively, matchms can also be installed using ``pip``.
+In the most basic version matchms will then come without ``rdkit`` so that several filter functions related to processing and cleaning chemical metadata will not run.
+To include ``rdkit`` install matchms as ``matchms[chemistry]``
 To install matchms with ``pip`` simply run

 .. code-block:: console

-  pip install matchms
+  pip install matchms  # simple install w/o rdkit pip install matchms[chemistry]  # full install including rdkit

 matchms ecosystem -> additional functionalities
 ===============================================